alexeygrigorev/mlbookcamp-page/article/python.md

 ```

-To execute the code, you can put each code snippet in a jupyter notebook cell and then execute it.
-For executing the code in the cell, press the “Run” button, or use “Shift+Enter” hotkey
+To execute the code, you can put each code snippet in a cell of Jupyter Notebook and then execute it: press the “Run” button, or use “Shift+Enter” hotkey.

 <img class="img-fluid" src="img/python/code1.png">

-When we pass multiple arguments to `print`, like in the example above, it adds a space between the arguments when printing.
+When we pass multiple arguments to `print`, like in the example above, it adds a space between each arguments when printing.

 We can put multiple variables together with a special construction called _tuple_: